keomony/CV/README.md

 #### I am Self Driven

 I am self driven and constantly strive to improve myself and learn new skills.
-I am learning to write good code and getting myself back to work with a course in Makers.
-I also started and managed one of the first webshops in Cambodia.
+I am learning to write good code and getting myself back to work with a course in Makers Academy.
+I also started and managed one of the first online shops in Cambodia.

 ## Projects